Pagnoncelliander/Email_Classification/README.md

 3. check and handle missing values (fill NaN with 0).
 4. Check for duplicate rows and remove them if any.
 5. Verify data integrity after cleaning.

+#### Explained Variance

+In this step, I create a graph to understand which principal component is most suitable for applying PCA.
+The column spam (from the spam_dataset) is the independent variable that has been removed from the dataset.
+The explained_variance_ratio_ is an attribute of the PCA object that indicates the proportion of variance explained by each of the principal components.
+The graph shows the relationship between the number of components (ranging from 2 to 10) and the performance of the analysis.
+In this case, I tested around 10 different numbers of components, and 10 components proved to be the optimal choice for achieving better analytical performance.

+1. Get the cumulative explained variance
+2. Create a graph to check the number of component for analyct